Quantum encoder for fixed Hamming-weight subspaces: Abstract

 \section{Abstract}

 We present an exact $n$-qubit computational-basis amplitude encoder of real- or complex-valued data vectors of $d=\binom{n}{k}$ components into a subspace of fixed Hamming weight $k$.
-This represents a polynomial space compression.
-The circuit is optimal in that it expresses an arbitrary data vector using only $d-1$ (controlled) Reconfigurable Beam Splitter (RBS) gates and is constructed by an efficient classical algorithm that sequentially generates all bitstrings of weight $k$ and identifies all gate parameters.
+This represents a polynomial space compression of degree $k$.
+The circuit is optimal in that it expresses an arbitrary data vector using only $d-1$ (controlled) Reconfigurable Beam Splitter (RBS) gates and is constructed by an efficient classical algorithm that sequentially generates all bitstrings of weight $k$ and identifies the gates that superpose the corresponding states with the correct amplitudes.
 An explicit compilation into CNOTs and single-qubit gates is presented, with the total CNOT-gate count of $\mathcal{O}(k\, d)$ provided in analytical form.
 In addition, we show how to load data in the binary basis by sequentially stacking encoders of different Hamming weights using $\mathcal{O}(d\,\log(d))$ CNOT gates.
 Moreover, using generalized RBS gates that mix states of different Hamming weights, we extend the construction to efficiently encode arbitrary sparse vectors.
-Finally, we perform an experimental proof-of-principle demonstration of our scheme on a commercial trapped-ion quantum computer.
+Experimentally, we perform a proof-of-principle demonstration of our scheme on a commercial trapped-ion quantum computer.
 We successfully upload a $q$-Gaussian probability distribution in the non-log-concave regime with $n = 6$ and $k = 2$.
 We also showcase how the effect of hardware noise can be alleviated by quantum error mitigation.
+Numerically, we show how our encoder can improve the performance of variational quantum algorithms for problems that include particle-preserving symmetries.
 Our results constitute a versatile framework for quantum data compression with various potential applications in fields such as quantum chemistry, quantum machine learning, and constrained combinatorial optimizations.